Ptychography

-Ptychography can be used with visible light, X-rays, extreme ultraviolet (EUV) or electrons.
 Unlike conventional lens imaging, ptychography is unaffected by lens-induced aberrations or diffraction effects caused by limited numerical aperture.
 This is particularly important for atomic-scale wavelength imaging, where it is difficult and expensive to make good-quality lenses with high numerical aperture.
-Another important advantage of the technique is that it allows transparent objects to be seen very clearly.
+Another advantage is its high phase sensitivity, enabling clear imaging of transparent or weakly absorbing specimens.
 This is because it is sensitive to the phase of the radiation that has passed through a specimen, and so it does not rely on the object absorbing radiation.
 In the case of visible-light biological microscopy, this means that cells do not need to be stained or labelled to create contrast.

+Modern ptychography, developed in the 2000s and now the most widely used form of the technique, combines scanning microscopy with coherent diffractive imaging (CDI) through iterative phase-retrieval algorithms.
+In this approach, a coherent probe—such as an X-ray, electron, or optical beam—is scanned across the specimen with overlapping illumination regions, and an oversampled diffraction pattern is recorded at each position.
+The overlap between adjacent probe positions in real space and the oversampling of diffraction data in reciprocal space provide sufficient redundancy to enable the simultaneous reconstruction of both the probe and the sample transmission functions.
+This yields quantitative, aberration-free phase images that are robust to partial coherence and experimental imperfections, while providing both high spatial resolution and a large field of view.
+Modern ptychography has been demonstrated with X-rays, electrons, and visible light, providing sub-ångström resolution in electron microscopy and quantitative three-dimensional imaging through X-ray ptychotomography.

 Phase recovery

 Although the interference patterns used in ptychography can only be measured in intensity, the mathematical constraints provided by the translational invariance of the two functions (illumination and object), together with the known shifts between them, means that the phase of the wavefield can be recovered by an inverse computation.
-Ptychography thus provides a comprehensive solution to the so-called "phase problem".
+Ptychography thus provides a general solution to the "phase problem".
+By recording more independent intensity measurements than unknown variables, achieved through oversampling in reciprocal space and overlapping in real space, the phase information becomes encoded in the measured diffraction intensities and can be retrieved computationally using iterative algorithms.
+This formulation has also stimulated substantial research in applied mathematics, particularly on the uniqueness, stability, and convergence properties of phase-retrieval problems.

 Once this is achieved, all the information relating to the scattered wave (modulus and phase) has been recovered, and so virtually perfect images of the object can be obtained.
 There are various strategies for performing this inverse phase-retrieval calculation, including direct Wigner distribution deconvolution (WDD) and iterative methods.
 The difference map algorithm developed by Thibault and co-workers is available in a downloadable package called PtyPy.